dchest/fast-sha256-js/README.md

 from the given password, salt, and the number of rounds.

+### sha256.hkdf(key, salt, info?, length?)

+Returns a key of the given length derived using HKDF as described in RFC 5869.

 There are also classes `Hash` and `HMAC`:

 ### new sha256.Hash()